The genus 1 bridge number of satellite knots: -thinning and Subsurface Amalgamation

 \begin{definition} Let $\mc{H}, H_1, H_3, F, D_0, D_3$ be as above.
 Suppose that $H_1$ and $H_3$ are mergable via an insulating set $\mc{A}$ and let $J$ be the thick surface that results from subsurface amalgamation.
 Let $\mc{K}$ be the result of an elementary thinning move on $\mc{J}$ using the discs $D_0$ and $D_3$ (from conditions (M2) and (M3)).
 Let $K_1$ and $K_3$ be the new thick surfaces and $F'$ the new thin surface, so that $K_1$ is on the same side of $F'$ as $H_1$ is of $F_2$.
 We say that $\mc{K} = \mc{K}_0$ is obtained from $\mc{H}$ by \defn{a preliminary interchange} of the thick levels $H_1$ and $H_3$. \end{definition}

 Recall from Lemma \ref{discs persist} that sc-discs persist through elementary thinning sequences.
 (See Figures \ref{fig:untel} and \ref{fig: pos error}.)
 In particular, if $K_0$ admits a $Q$-disc $D'_0$ on the same side as $D_0$, and on the opposite side of $\mc{A}$ from $D_3$, then we may again weakly reduce using $D_3 \cup D'_0$ to obtain $\mc{K}_1$.
 As in Lemma \ref{discs persist}, which we will rely on, there will be consolidations that occur when we keep using the same disc for untelescoping.
+In Schultens' isotopy of height functions described in Figure \ref{fig: maxminmove}, this amounts to the difference of raising and lowering maxima and minimal one at a time versus all at the same time.
+In our context, it is easier to keep track of the bookkeeping if we use one weak reducing pair of discs at a time, versus using many discs at once.

 We may perform a similar weak reduction and consolidation if $K_3$ has an sc-disk $D'_3$ on the same side of both $\mc{A}$ and $K_3$ as $D_3$ and disjoint from $Q$.
 We may in this way construct a sequence: